seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 Beguiled all spies.

 **CANIDIUS**
-Who’s his lieutenant, hear you?
+Who's his lieutenant, hear you?

 **Soldier**
 They say, one Taurus.